 Break the Cycle believes every young person has the right to a safe and healthy relationship, but not every state defines dating violence or dating abuse in the same way.
-As a result, not every state provides the same protections for minors suffering from abuse.
+As a result, not every state gives young people in dating relationships the same protections from abuse

-The law varies for minors depending on your state.
-Some states allow minors to file for assistance without parental involvement.
-Others require parents to be involved right away.
-And in other states, the laws are vague, leaving it open to individual judges to contact a minor's parents if they think it's in the minor's best interest.
-A few states still restrict access to legal protections for those in dating relationships, limiting the options for many young people.
+The law will vary depending on your state.
+Some states allow minors to get legal help without any parental involvement; others require parents to be involved right away.
+In other states, the laws are unclear, leaving it up to judges to contact a minors' parents if they think it is in the minors' best interest.

 What Is a Protection Order?

-Every state has laws that require certain individuals to report any suspected child abuse to government authorities.
-However, every state's law is different.
-In some states dating violence is treated the same as child abuse and in other states it's not.
+Every state has laws that require certain people to report suspected child abuse to government authorities; in some states, dating abuse is treated in the same way as child abuse.
 Contact Break the Cycle if you have questions about the law in your state.

 How can I find a lawyer?

 If you live in Washington, DC, lawyers at Break the Cycle are ready to help you and our services are free.
 Please call us at 202-849-6289.